jimthoburn/artsamo/beach-culture.md

 ## Come join us

 Welcome to Beach=Culture, a year-round series of free arts and culture events at the Annenberg Community Beach House.
-Beach=Culture features quarterly exhibitions, artist residencies, ongoing literary programs and more.
-Come join us to experience something new, and broaden your perspective.
+Beach=Culture features exhibitions, artist residencies, literary programs and other scheduled and pop-up arts experiences.
+Come down to the beach and find the unexpected - poetry amidst the swimmers, sculpture alongside volleyball players, dance in the middle of the sand.

 <nav class="action" markdown="1">
 *   [Artists in Residence](#artists-in-residence)